michal-flaska/ue5_tutorial/NOTES.md

 - Variable Types (I already know most of the basic ones, but its better to write them down):
   - Boolean: True / False
+    - You can use `select` for boolean in event graph.
   - Byte: Unsigned 8-bit integer
   - Integer: Whole number
   - Integer64: Whole number but for 64bit architecture, meaning it can be larger